Tashkent Metro: Rolling stock

 Like in all Soviet metro systems, the basic type of rolling stock is known as the 81-717/81-714.
 As of 2013, there are 168 81-717/714 train cars operational on the metro, and they are operated in the form 4-car trainsets serving the system's 100 m station platforms.
 Trains have an average commercial speed of 46 km/h.
 Services started with carriages of type Ezh3 and Em-508T.
 By the mid-1980s, all these cars were given to Baku and Tbilisi metro.
 In exchange, the metro has received trains of series 81-717/81-714, which are still in service today.

 In 2001, Tashkent metro has received newer trains of 81-718/719.
 There were plans to purchase trains of series 81-717.6/714.6 for the metro but that didn't happen.
 There was a decision to modernize the existing 81-717 trains in the Tashkent Carriage Repair Factory.
 The first modernised train appeared in 2015.

 In 2019 new trains of type 81-765/766/767 were ordered for the opening of the Circle line, and with its opening they were given from Uzbekistan line to the Circle line.
 It is planned to purchase 45 trains of the newest type for the Circle line.
 If not, then Tashkent metro will receive trains of type 81-775/776/777 that are currently produced in Metrovagonmash.

 In April 2021, Tashkent Metro signed a contract to purchase 10 new Russian-made trains from Metrovagonmash.
 The service life of metro cars and frames is 30 years.
-The windshield of the driver's cab will be equipped with an adjustable manual sunscreen, taking into account the peculiarities of the Tashkent metro; some of the Tashkent metro lines run on the ground.
+The windshield of the driver's cab will be equipped with an adjustable manual sunscreen, taking into account the peculiarities of the Tashkent metro; some of the Tashkent metro lines run above ground.